ravi18011991/smartcertificate/README.md

 3- Visit the admin notification page to trigger the database installation by [site-root] > Site administration > Notifications

-How to use Smart Certificate
+How to use Smart Certificate:
 ----------------------------

 Administrative Setting of Smart Certificate: